-- 35. The Central Bank has various reporting obligations in circumstances where the information obtained by it at any stage prior to, during, or after an investigation, gives rise to a suspicion of a criminal offence, a breach of company law, or a breach of competition law.
-In such circumstances, the Central Bank must refer the matter to the relevant authority. - 36.
-In accordance with the 1942 Act, the Central Bank has the power to institute summary proceedings for certain breaches of financial services legislation.
-No criminal prosecution may be brought by the Central Bank if the prescribed contravention in question has already been the subject of a monetary penalty imposed under the ASP pursuant to sections 33AQ or 33AR of the 1942 Act. - 37.
-Where circumstances suggest that a criminal offence and a prescribed contravention may arise from the same set of facts, investigations by relevant authorities may be carried out in parallel.
-However, if a criminal prosecution has been brought in respect of an offence that also involves a prescribed contravention, and the Subject is found either guilty or not guilty of that offence, then no monetary penalty may be imposed as a sanction under the ASP in respect of such prescribed contravention.
+- 34. The Central Bank has various reporting obligations in circumstances where the information obtained by it at any stage prior to, during, or after an investigation, gives rise to a suspicion of a criminal offence, a breach of company law, or a breach of competition law.
+In such circumstances, the Central Bank must refer the matter to the relevant authority. - 35.
+In accordance with the 1942 Act, the Central Bank has the power to institute summary proceedings for certain breaches of financial services legislation. - 36.
+No criminal prosecution may be brought by the Central Bank if the prescribed contravention in question has already been the subject of a monetary penalty under sections 33AQ or 33AR of the 1942 Act in connection with the ASP. - 37.
+If a criminal prosecution has been brought in respect of an offence that also involves a prescribed contravention, and the Subject is found either guilty or not guilty of that offence, then no monetary penalty may be imposed as a sanction under the ASP in respect of such prescribed contravention.